storybookjs/addon-react-native-web/CONTRIBUTING.md

 ### Responding to issues

 Issues that are tagged `question / support` or `needs reproduction` are great places to help.
 If you can answer a question, it will help the asker as well as anyone who has a similar question.
 Also in the future if anyone has that same question they can easily find it by searching.
-If an issue needs reproduction, you may be able to guide the reporter toward one, or even reproduce it yourself using [this technique](https://github.com/storybookjs/react-native/blob/master/CONTRIBUTING.md#reproductions).
+If an issue needs reproduction, you may be able to guide the reporter toward one, or even reproduce it yourself.

 ### Triaging issues